cmpsr2000/parley-plus/docs/latest/getting-started/create-match-node.md

    more info you can provide up front the better!
 In this example, we write:
    `Alice coffee status`.
 4. Select a Fact using the dropdown.
 In this case, we will select the `Snooker balls` Fact.
-Facts are manually defined scripts that execute when a match is evaluated and return a value to be checked later in the match.
+Facts are manually defined scripts that evaluate when a match is evaluated and return a value to be checked later in the match.
 These also define well-known values that are used to select against.